bernhardAxonIvy/doc/source/engine-guide/integration/cluster/load-balancer.rst

 * configure the load balancer to forward all requests sent from one client IP address always to the same cluster node (IP based stickiness).
-* use the |axon-ivy| Session Id to provide session stickiness.
-The session id is provided by |ivy-engine| Enterprise Edition as a HTTP session cookie with the name :code:`JSESSIONID`.
+* use the Axon Ivy Session Id to provide session stickiness.
+The session id is provided by Axon Ivy Engine Enterprise Edition as a HTTP session cookie with the name :code:`JSESSIONID`.

 Often :ref:`Reverse Proxies <reverse-proxy>` can be configured as load balancers.